eyedeekay/ramp/README.md

 Goals
 -----

-Make gosam and sam3 share a common(optional) configuration class
+  1. Make gosam and sam3 share a common(optional) configuration class
+  2. Make gosam and sam3 share a common(mandatory) key storage format inherited from sam3
+  3. Make sam3 configuration much more intuitive, require less user input to create a session
+  4. Have lots of examples and documentation